FuzzingLabs/thoth/README.md

-# Thoth, the Cairo/Starknet bytecode analyzer & disassembler
+# Thoth, the Cairo/Starknet bytecode analyzer, disassembler and decompiler
 <img src="./tests/coverage.svg"/> <img src ="https://img.shields.io/badge/python-3.10-blue.svg"/>

 Thoth (pronounced "toss") is a Cairo/Starknet analyzer, disassembler & decompiler written in Python 3.
 Thoth's features also include the generation of the call graph and control-flow graph (CFG) of a given Cairo/Starknet compilation artifact.